pom-pom27/codediary/README.md

 ## Built With
 - React
 - Lerna, for managing and publishing multiple JavaScript/TypeScript packages from the same repository.
-- esbuild-wasm as a bundler and typescript parser in the browseer
+- esbuild-wasm as a bundler the browseer
 - monaco-editor
 - axios
 - React Redux